DcBio/lunch-orderer/README.md

 ### Workflow:

-When this API is being called, the existing order is updated with newly requested meal IDs.
+When this API is called, update the existing order with newly requested meal IDs.

 ### Additional Functionality
-Each day, mail should be sent to the mail address with summarized meal IDs.
+Each day at 10:30, send an email to a specified email address with a summarized list of meal IDs.

 **eMail content example**
 ```